Burning questions

 average microwave wattage

-Typical household microwaves range from 600 to 1,200 watts.
+Typical household microwaves range from 600 to 1,200 watts depending on the model.
 Smaller microwaves tend to have lower wattage, while larger and more powerful ones can have higher wattage.
 A common household microwave is rated at 800-1000W.
 To learn how much power your microwave uses, check the label on the rear side.
 Energy Star-labeled products are more efficient than conventional ones.

 Electricity consumption of a microwave is tiny